Home Baby Formula Lawsuits Similac Lawsuit

 Has Similac Been Recalled?

-Similac had not been recalled for NEC risks, but in 2022 Abbott issued a baby formula recall for products manufactured at its Sturgis plant.
+Similac has not been recalled specifically for NEC risks, but in 2022 Abbott issued a baby formula recall for products manufactured at its Sturgis plant.
 Some of those products included Similac baby formula.

 The Abbott and Similac baby formula recalls began in February 2022.
-The recalls came after reports of sickness and some deaths connected to potential bacterial contamination with Cronobacter sakazakii.
-Babies became sick after consuming Similac and other Abbott formulas, and some died.
+The recalls followed reports of sickness and deaths connected to potential bacterial contamination with Cronobacter sakazakii.
+Babies became ill after consuming Similac and other Abbott formulas, and some died.

 Abbott now faces a U.S. Department of Justice criminal investigation because of the contamination at its Sturgis plant.